1883 – 1891

 The last Caretakers leave No.10 and the house is rented to fund increased youth work.

-A ‘Time For God’ volunteer is taken on for one year with the specific goal of establishing a church based youth group called ‘Dunamis’
+Lorna Pugh, a ‘Time For God’ volunteer, is taken on for one year with the specific goal of establishing a church based youth group called ‘Dunamis’

 1997 – 1998